Leviathan121005/hybrid-swing-trading-model/README.md

 ## 3. SARSA Reinforcement Learning Agent

-The SARSA agent learns the trading policy using the discrete price states from K-means clustering, guided by action suggestions from the Naive Bayes classifier.
+The SARSA agent learns the trading policy using the discrete price state clusters from K-means clustering and the actions space allowed by the Naive Bayes classifier.

 - **State:** Price state cluster from K-means clustering
 - **Actions:** Buy, sell, and hold (0, 1, and 2)
 - **Reward:** Trade return with 0.2% transaction cost
 - **Policy:** Epsilon-greedy exploration
 - **Constraints:**
-  - Action space restricted to classifier-suggested action or Hold
+  - Action space is restricted to classifier-suggested action or Hold
-  - It can only own or not own the stock at any given time
+  - The model can only own or not own the stock at any given time
   - Stop-loss is enforced at 10%

 The agent learns a state-action value function (Q-table) that estimates the expected return of each action in each market state, allowing it to learn a policy that can avoid unfavorable classifier decisions to maximize cumulative returns over time.